Group completions and the homotopical monadicity theorem: Abstract

 \section{Abstract}

 We abstract and generalize homotopical monadicity statements, placing in a single conceptual framework a range of old and recent recognition and characterization principles in iterated loop space theory in classical, equivariant, and multiplicative frameworks.
-Some of the examples are new and some are old, but all are illuminated by the coherent framework, which we feel certain will encompass examples not yet thought of.
+A short logical predecessor \cite{KMZ0} gives a formal homotopical analog of the classical categorical monadicity theorem.
+That applies to any adjunction relating any categories in which one can reasonably do homotopy theory.
+The price of the generality is that one cannot easily do calculations with the results.
+We show here how to extend the result to a calculationally meaningful recognition principle by bringing in a new monad nicely related to the categorical monad of the adjunction.
+With a suitable notion of group completion and an approximation theorem, tweaking the proof leads to a generalized homotopical monadicity theorem that encompasses all of the known applications and some new ones.

-The work is currently divided into three independently readable papers.
-This first paper is itself divided into three parts.
-In the first, we give the general abstract theory and treat the classical examples with structured spaces or $G$-spaces as input.
+This paper is divided into three parts.
+In the first, we give the general abstract theory, including an attempt at $\infty$-categorical reinterpretation, and treat the classical examples with structured spaces or $G$-spaces as input.
 In the second, we develop a general context of composite adjunctions that feeds into the first.
-It specializes, quite differently, to give infinite loop space machines that take either orbital presheaves or categories of operators as input.
+It specializes, quite differently, to give infinite loop space machines that take either orbital presheaves or algebras over categories of operators as input.
+A paper growing out of this theory \cite{KMZ2} will focus on new constructions and applications when the starting category is that of orbital presheaves of spaces and the output is $G$-spectra.
 In the brief third part, we show how the multiplicative theory fits directly into the frameworks of the first and second parts.

-The second paper will focus on new constructions and applications when the starting category is that of orbital presheaves.
-The third will feed in new multiplicative constructions of the second author.
-Both papers fit into the general context established here, but the new constructions are of considerable independent interest.
+New multiplicative constructions that are work in progress \cite{May26} will give new input that feeds into this multiplicative theory.